-Jason Momoa wins big in this enthralling, joyful festivity of sea monsters, tight suits and (unfortunately) disposable villains.
+Jason Momoa wins big in Aquaman (2018) – an enthralling, joyful festivity of sea monsters, tight suits and (unfortunately) disposable villains.

-In James Wan’s film, Aquaman (Jason Momoa who reprises the role of the sea hero after appearing in “The League of Justice”) lives his life on the surface, but as the rightful heir to the throne of Atlantis, he is a threat to his ambitious brother – Orm (Patrick Wilson), the current evil ruler of the sea kingdom.
+In James Wan’s film, Aquaman (Jason Momoa) lives his life on the surface, but as the rightful heir to the throne of Atlantis, he is a threat to his ambitious brother – Orm (Patrick Wilson), the current evil ruler of the sea kingdom.
 When Orm becomes a grave danger to the balance between underworld and the surface, Aquaman is brought into the undersea war against his will as the only person who can stop the global conflict.

-Patrick Wilson has proven himself to be a versatile actor, but even despite his love for horror genre and dark characters, King Orm in his interpretation falls awfully flat.
+Patrick Wilson, who plays the villain in Aquaman (2018), has proven himself to be a versatile actor.
+But even despite his love for horror genre and playing dark characters, King Orm in his interpretation feels awfully flat.
 The dreadfully shallow character is a result of the speeding plot that refrains Wilson from any piece of the film to himself.
-He is forced to build Orm from scratches – it’s a lifeless patchwork.
+He is forced to build Orm from scratches, and it’s a lifeless patchwork.

 His reasoning is, therefore, flawed too.
 Contrary to every fantastic villain that DC and Marvel have conjured over the years, King Orm is a big kid, whose ridiculous craving to become an Ocean Master (what a dull name too) causes a total mayhem including Godzilla-like beasts and killing other undersea kings.
 Character-wise, it’s a reason that none of us can buy – he already has an immense power in his reach, so why bother?

 The kind of sidekick to King Orm’s is Black Manta (played by Yahya Abdul-Mateen II) – a pirate-turned-mercenary, who develops a deadly suit with laser beams that fry everything in his eyesight.